romkatv/powerlevel10k/README.md

 silence this warning (without suppressing console output) with `POWERLEVEL9K_INSTANT_PROMPT=quiet`.
 This is recommended if some initialization code in `~/.zshrc` prints to console and it's infeasible to move it above the instant prompt preamble or to suppress its output.
 You can completely disable instant prompt with `POWERLEVEL9K_INSTANT_PROMPT=off`.
-Do this if instant prompt breaks zsh initialization and you don't know how to fix it.
+Do this if instant prompt breaks Zsh initialization and you don't know how to fix it.

-*Note*: Instant prompt requires zsh >= 5.4.
-It's OK to enable it even when using an older version of zsh but it won't do anything.
+*Note*: Instant prompt requires Zsh >= 5.4.
+It's OK to enable it even when using an older version of Zsh but it won't do anything.

 ### What do different symbols in Git status mean?